George Mason University School of Law, J.D., 1988

 - U.S. District Court for the District of Columbia

-Jennifer Brust is a shareholder of Bean, Kinney & Korman and represents clients in commercial and civil litigation, banking, bankruptcy, creditors’ rights, real estate disputes and government contract litigation.
-She actively litigates in the state, federal and bankruptcy courts in Virginia, Maryland and the District of Columbia.
+Jennifer Brust is a shareholder of Bean, Kinney & Korman and represents clients in commercial and civil litigation, banking, bankruptcy, creditors’ rights, construction litigation, real estate disputes, and government contract litigation.
+She actively litigates in the state, federal and bankruptcy courts in Virginia, Maryland, and the District of Columbia.

 Jennifer has first-chaired numerous jury and bench trials and has argued several cases before the Virginia Supreme Court.
-She has significant experience representing corporate clients in complex contract and other disputes, as well as representing lending institutions in creditor bankruptcy issues, loan workouts, foreclosures, asset seizure and recovery and related litigation.
+She has significant experience representing corporate clients in complex contract and other business disputes, including breaches of fiduciary duty and fraud in corporate governance, as well as representing lending institutions in creditor bankruptcy issues, loan workouts, foreclosures, asset seizure and recovery, and related litigation.
 Jennifer also has experience as a Court-Appointed Receiver and has served as a Commissioner-in-Chancery since 1996.

 Jennifer lectures extensively on various civil litigation topics including creditors' rights and discovery issues.

 Virginia Business, Legal Elite in Civil Litigation, 2019-2020

 Arlington Magazine, Top Attorney - Litigation, Bankruptcy/Creditor's Rights, 2019